veeso/pavao/README.md

 Pavão (/pɐ.ˈvɐ̃w̃/) is a Rust client library for SMB version 2 and 3 which exposes type-safe functions to interact with the C libsmbclient.

 > Pavão |> Pavé |> Animal Crossing |> Carnival |> Rio De Janeiro |> Samba |> SMB

+### SMB Rust client for Windows

+SMB is natively supported on Windows by the fs module.
+If you're looking on how to use SMB on Windows with Rust, please check out this article <https://blog.veeso.dev/blog/en/how-to-access-an-smb-share-with-rust-on-windows/> or consider adopting [remotefs-smb](https://github.com/veeso/remotefs-rs-smb).

 ---